Teaching Philosophy

 - Project-Based Learning: Emphasizing hands-on, real-world projects that allow students to apply their skills in practical contexts.
 Each project serves as a learning journey, combining guided problem solving with a high dose of personal vision.

 - Student Ownership: Creating an environment where students take full ownership of their work and learning process.
 This includes setting personal goals, managing project timelines, and developing their unique creative voice.
-By the end of our time together, each student should have something tangible to share - whether it's a personal website, a portfolio of work, or a live project they can showcase to potential employers or educational institutions.
+By the end of our time together, each student should have something tangible to share—whether it's a personal website, a portfolio of work, or a live project they can showcase.

 - Iterative Development: Teaching through rapid prototyping and continuous feedback cycles.
 Students learn to refine their work through multiple iterations, incorporating feedback and improving their designs through an interactive development process.

-I have found that this approach helpful for students to develop both technical proficiency and creative confidence, preparing them for real-world challenges in digital media and technology.
+This approach helps students develop both technical proficiency and creative confidence, from K–5 STEM to high school and college digital media—preparing them for real-world challenges in and out of the classroom.

 Teaching Experience